OctopusSamples/SpaceCloner/docs/UseCase-KeepInstancesInSync.md

 For this example will clone a specific project, but it will exclude all environments, accounts, external feeds, tenants, and lifecycles as those will all likely be different between the two instances.

 The other options are:
-- The variable cloning is set so it will only create a new variable if it comes across it.
-- Overwrite custom step templates as they will likely have changed with the process.
+- `OverwriteExistingVariables` - set to `false` to keep the differences preserved.
+Any new variable found will be added.
+- `OverwriteExistingCustomStepTemplates` - Set to `True` so the step templates are kept in sync.
+You might have made some recent changes to the step template.
 It is important to keep them up to date.
+- `AddAdditionalVariableValuesOnExistingVariableSets` - set to `false` to skip new variables values found for the same variable name.
+- `OverwriteExistingLifecyclesPhases` - Set to `false` as the two instances will have different phases.

 ```PowerShell
 CloneSpace.ps1 -SourceOctopusUrl "https://instance1.yoursite.com" `